Drive the full length of Loch Ness, see Cairngorms National park and the stunning Glen Coe, and pass Stirling Castle and the Wallace Monument.

-A real taste of the Highlands including a drive through the scenic Black Isle, dolphin spotting by the Moray Firth, monster spotting on Loch Ness and the chance to visit a Malt Whisky Distillery for a whisky tasting experience.
+Get a real taste of the Highlands including a drive through the scenic Black Isle, dolphin spotting by the Moray Firth, monster spotting on Loch Ness, and the chance to visit a Malt Whisky Distillery for a whisky tasting experience.

 Your next stop is in the attractive town of Beauly.
 The name derives from the French, Beau Lieu (meaning beautiful place) and it was so named by the monks who built a priory here in the 13th Century.
 Your journey continues to the Muir of Ord where, if you wish, you can visit Glen Ord Malt Whisky Distillery* for a behind-the-scenes tour followed by a tasting of the end product.